-Select a name in the list and click Apply.
-The Summary tab shows the selected name displayed in the Project Contact field.
+4. Select a name in the list and click Apply.
+The Summary tab shows the selected name displayed in the ProjectContact field

-Performing a Rescan of Your Codebase (Server Scans Only)
+Rescanning Your Codebase (Server Scans Only)

-During a server scan, Code Insight uses a combination of Automated Analysis and Advanced Analysis techniques to identify open-source and third-party code in your codebase (see About Code Insight Scans).
+During a server scan, Code Insight uses a combination of Automated Analysis and Advanced Analysis techniques to identify open-source and third-party content in your codebase (see About Code Insight Scans).
+Automated Analysis is always performed during a scan.
 Advanced Analysis is performed only if the Compliance Library (CL) has been installed in your Code Insight system and the scan settings for your project have enabled this type of analysis.